getpoi/Android-SDK/README.md

-# getPoiAndroid
+# Poi Android SDK
-Example Android Application that shows usage of the Android SDK
+Poi Android SDK and Example Android Application that shows usage of the SDK

 Installation
 -------